AgoraIO/agora_doc_source/en-US/markdown/agora-chat/implement-the-group-workflow.md

 - **For public groups**:

-   All users can retrieve the list of public groups and request access.
+   All users can retrieve the list of public groups and request access using the group ID:
     1. Retrieve the list of public groups:
           ```java
           //Get the list of public groups